+For my doctorate I studied the neurobiology of cognition at McGill University in Montréal with Julio Martinez-Trujillo.
 A friend once described my work as “translating weak electrical discharges in the brain into strong scientific statements about the mind”.
-I study the neurobiology of cognition.

 Both my neuroscience and machine learning research have been motivated by an interest in how complex systems and high-dimensional information can be represented humanely and communicated meaningfully.

 I’m a contributor to vissl, FAIR’s library for self-supervised learning.